 Emily Megas-Russell, LICSW

-I am a licensed psychotherapist, movement teacher, dancer, student of mindfulness and embodiment practices, and a space holder for ceremony, sacred circle, and other rituals.
-I am passionate about bringing somatic meditation/movement and sacred space to life cycle events and experiences to support people in processing the deepest parts of life.
+I am a licensed psychotherapist, movement teacher, dancer, student of mindfulness and embodiment practices, non-duality practitioner and a space holder for ritual//ceremony.
+I am passionate about bringing somatic meditation//movement and sacred space to support people in processing the deepest parts of ourselves and our lives.

-My MISSION is to offer personally meaningful, empowering, and compassionate counseling and ceremonies to support you in honoring your life cycle.
+My MISSION is to offer personally meaningful, empowering, and compassionate counseling and consultation.

 My VISION is to connect people to the deepest parts of themselves, each other, and the world around us.